Our Mission

 profile photo by harbor for bio.jpg

-Dirk Smith brings over 20 years of research and leadership experience in the biotech sector and is acting Manager of CDGG.
+Dirk Smith brings over 25 years of research and leadership experience in the biotech sector and is acting Manager of CDDG.
 Previously as Scientific Director at Amgen he led research programs from discovery to clinical testing.
-He was Global Research Leader for AMG 282, a first-in-class, phase 2/3 IL-33 receptor antibody for respiratory disease and also advanced to clinical readiness AMG 601, a first in class antibody that targets the IL-18 pathway.
-He led several basic research programs for autoimmune and inflammatory disease and championed biomarker and patient stratification strategies.
-Dirk also coordinated several human genetic studies as the Immunology Liaison with deCODE Genetics in Iceland.
+He was Global Research Leader for AMG 282, a first-in-class IL-33 receptor antibody for respiratory disease and also advanced to clinical readiness AMG 601, a first in class antibody that targets the IL-18 pathway.
+He led several basic research programs for autoimmune and inflammatory disease and has expertise working with multiple cytokine families, inflammatory pathways and B and T cell biology.
+Dirk also championed biomarker and patient stratification strategies and coordinated several human genetic studies as the Immunology Liaison with deCODE Genetics in Iceland.
 Prior to Amgen, Dirk was at Immunex, where he contributed to early mining of the human genome and discovered several new cytokines and receptors.

-Prior to working in biotech, Dirk was at Fred Hutchinson Cancer Research Center, where he performed basic oncology research to elucidate mechanisms of tumor growth and drug resistance.
+Prior to working in biotech, Dirk was at Fred Hutch Cancer Center, where he performed basic oncology research to elucidate mechanisms of tumor growth and drug resistance.
 He received his BSc. in Microbiology and Molecular Biology from Washington State University and his MSc. in Genetics from the University of New Hampshire.
-Dirk has published over 45 scientific research and review articles, including in Nature, Immunity, and Science Translational Medicine, been granted 7 patents and is frequently invited to speak at international conferences.
+Dirk has published around 50 scientific articles, including in Nature, Immunity, and Science Translational Medicine, been granted 7 patents and frequently been invited to speak at international conferences.

 Version 2 (10) placeholder copy.jpg